srImathE satakOpAya nama:

 See nampiLLai‘s vyAkyAnam.

 - adiyEn siRiya gyAnaththan – Amongst samsAris (materialistic persons), there are some ignorant persons.
-I am so ignorant that, in comparison to me, they would look like all-knowing (super-wise).
+I am so ignorant that, in comparison with me, they would look like all-knowing.

 - adiyEn – Two explanations given: